onecommons/unfurl/docs/projects.rst

 Keeping the ensemble repository separate from the project repository is useful if the resources the ensemble creates are transitory or if you want to restrict access to them.
 Using the ``--submodule`` option allows those repositories to be easily packaged and shared with the project repository but still maintain separate access control and git history for each ensemble.

-Ensemble will have a vault password created.
-Only add a vault password to local/unfurl.yaml and secrets/secrets.yaml if the VAULT_PASSWORD skeleton variable is set or if the project is in a repository containing an ensemble or ensemble submodule.
-If VAULT_PASSWORD is missing or empty, autogenerate the password.
+Creating an ensemble in a new repository will add a ``vault_secrets`` secret with a generated password to ``local/unfurl.yaml`` and add a ``secrets/secrets.yaml`` file to the repository.
+Or in any new project by setting the `VAULT_PASSWORD skeleton variable <vault_password_var>`.

 .. important::

   Store the vault password found in ``ensemble/local/unfurl.yaml`` in a safe place!
-By default this password is used to encrypt any sensitive data committed to repository.
+This password is used to encrypt any sensitive data committed to repository.
 See :doc:`secrets` for more information.

 Project Skeletons
 -----------------